 Forming an LLC in Arizona will help protect your personal assets from lawsuits and judgments against your business.
-An LLC is a legal structure that separates your business and personal assets.
+An LLC is a business structure that separates your business and personal assets.
 By not having your business in a separate legal structure, you can be held personally liable for certain debts and lawsuits incurred by the company.
-Forming an Arizona Limited Liability Company does not require an attorney and you can save a lot of money if you do it yourself with the five simple steps below.
+Forming an Arizona Limited Liability Company does not require an attorney and you can save a lot of money if you do it yourself with the six simple steps below.

 The filing fee for an Arizona Limited Liability Company is $50, payable to the Arizona Corporation Commission and accompanies your Articles of Organization.

 Expedited service costs an additional $35.00.
-Here is a complete list of all fees for Arizona LLCs.

 Arizona Annual Report and Annual Fees

 Arizona requires all LLCs to file an annual report in order to stay in good standing with the state of Arizona.
 The filing fee for an Arizona LLC annual report is $45.00, payable to the Arizona Department of Revenue.